Haws Bank

 There are great places to visit near Haws Bank including some great hills, hiking areas, villages, ancient sites, ruins, old mines, waterfalls, rivers and streams, lakes, woodlands, towns, mountains, castles, historic buildings, historic monuments, caves, bluebell woods, nature reserves, disused railway lines, airports and islands.

-There are a several good villages in the Haws Bank area like Eskdale, Coniston, Seatoller, Troutbeck, High Borrans, Kentmere, and Brigsteer.
+Villages to visit near Haws Bank include Eskdale, Coniston, Seatoller, Troutbeck, High Borrans, Kentmere, and Brigsteer.

-Haws Bank has some unmissable rivers and streams nearby like River Lickle, Appletree Worth Beck, Styhead Gill, Crowdundle Beck, Aira Beck, Hell Gill, and River Kent at Kentmere.
+River Lickle, Appletree Worth Beck, Styhead Gill, Crowdundle Beck, Aira Beck, Hell Gill, and River Kent at Kentmere are great places to visit near Haws Bank if you like rivers and streams.

 The area around Haws Bank features a number of interesting caves including Cathedral Quarry, Fairies Cave, Holy Well Cave, and Buttermere Tunnel.

-Haws Bank's best nearby bluebell woods can be found at Cow Close Wood, and Jeffy Knotts Wood.
+Haws Bank has some unmissable bluebell woods nearby like Cow Close Wood, and Jeffy Knotts Wood.

-Smardale Gill Nature Reserve is one of Haws Bank's best, nearby disused railway lines to visit in Haws Bank.
+Smardale Gill Nature Reserve is one of Haws Bank's best, nearby nature reserves to visit in Haws Bank.

-Barrow/Walney Island Airport, and Carlisle Lake District Airport are some of Haws Bank best airports to visit near Haws Bank.
+Barrow/Walney Island Airport, and Carlisle Lake District Airport are great places to visit near Haws Bank if you like airports.

 Haws Bank History